kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 Workloads that require gang scheduling often also need all members of the gang to be as topologically "close" to one another as possible, in order to perform adequately.
 Existing Pod affinity rules influence pod placement, but they do not consider the gang as a unit of scheduling and they do not cause the scheduler to efficiently try multiple mutually exclusive placement options for a set of pods.
 The design of the Workload object introduced in this KEP anticipates how Gang Scheduling support can evolve over subsequent KEPs into full Topology-aware scheduling support in kube-scheduler.

-The `Workload` object will allow kube-scheduler to be aware that pods are part of workloads with complex internal structure.
+The `PodGroup` object will allow kube-scheduler to be aware that pods are part of a `Workload` with complex internal structure.
 Those workloads include builtins like `Job` and `StatefulSet`, and custom workloads, like `JobSet`, `LeaderWorkerSet`, `MPIJob` and `TrainJob`.
 All of these workload types are used for AI training and inference use cases.

+The 1.36 revision, as detailed in the KEP-5832 and [^4], addresses feedback regarding the ambiguity of the original "monolithic" Workload.
+By decoupling policy (Workload) from runtime grouping (PodGroup), we improve clarity, scalability and lifecycle management.
+This approach also provides a more readable and intuitive structure for complex workloads like JobSet and LeaderWorkerSet.

 ### Goals
 - Introduce a concept of a `Workload` as a primary building block for workload-aware scheduling vision